DanielKatzCoding/brainrotTube/README.md

 # BrainRotTube

+# Discontinued because the code sucks.
+## This project was meant to practice Fullstack, draw conclutions and enhance my abilities in React.
+# Conclusions
+- Planning components architecture is very important.
+My code became unbarable to manage because I didn't plan the abstract design.
+- Props!
+I almost never used props, and instead relied mostly on useContext.
+- Nextjs is awesome but we need to think if we server components relavent for the project (relates to my first point).
+- Overall I believe it made me more comftorble using React and enhaned my abilities at Fullstack

 A full-stack TikTok-like video platform focused on "brainrot" content.
 This project is designed to practice and showcase full-stack development skills using Next.js (React, MUI) for the frontend and FastAPI for the backend.

 ## Features